ashwinkumar2438/simplestore/readme.md

         });

 ```

-The final result is segregated by store names if `get` methods are called.
+The response of `get` methods are segregated by store names.

 <br/>